seemyer/recipes/docs/cooking/roasted_sweet_potatoes_slices.md

 - [ ] **19	grams**	maple syrup or agave nectar *(1 tbsp)*

 ## 🔪 steps
-1. Place cut sweet potatoes in freezer for 1 hour.
-2. Transfer sweet potatoes to large bowl.
+1. Transfer sweet potatoes to large bowl.
 Toss with 40 grams olive oil, garlic, thyme, red pepper flakes, and season to taste with salt and pepper.
+Spread sweet potatoes on rimmed baking sheet and cover tightly with aluminum foil.
+2. Place cut sweet potatoes on sheet pan and cover with foil.
+Place in freezer for at least 1 hour.
-Line full sheet pan with aluminum foil, and spread sweet potatoes on two rimmed baking sheets.
-Adjust oven racks to upper middle and lower middle positions and set oven to 300°F.
+3. Adjust oven racks to lower middle position, place sheet pan into oven, and set oven to 300°F. Roast until a thin skewer inserted into potatoes meets no resistance, about 1 hour.
-3. Roast sweet potatoes for 50 minutes (or until beginning to brown and a thin skewer meets no resistance).
-Increase oven temperature to 450°F and carefully flip potatoes with thin offset spatula.
-Roast until second side is browned and potatoes are fully tender, about 30 minutes longer.
+4. Remove foil, increase oven temperature to 425°F, and carefully flip potatoes with thin offset spatula.
+Roast until potatoes are browned and sugars begin to caramelize, about 30 minutes longer.
-4. Transfer to a large bowl.
-Toss with remaining olive oil and maple syrup (or agave nectar, if using).
+4. Transfer roasted potatoes to a large bowl.
+Toss with remaining olive oil and maple syrup *(or agave nectar, if using)*.
 Serve immediately.

 ## ✏️ notes
 *